Here is an Australian report on Waldorf or Steiner education.

 national reading, writing, spelling and numeracy benchmarks, is made publicly available.
 According to the

-Melbourne Rudolph Steiner School website, "As 98% of parents chose to remove their children from
+Melbourne Rudolf Steiner School website, "As 98% of parents chose to remove their children from

 participation in these tests, it did not allow for a large enough sample to be indicative of the School’s